muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 }
 ```

-Well, we get some duplicated code, we could export this into an utility.
+Well, we get some duplicated code, we could export this into a utility.
 But how?

 If we wanted to share code as utilities, we would be extremely limited, specially if we want to track which data we are reading and writing, which is crucial for scheduling (more on that later).